electricwildflower/proxmox-ldc/README.md

 * Enter shell to make configurations on server
 * Connect to Proxmox server via API & SSH

-* Apps being worked on and full beta coming soon
+* Stop and start vm's & Containers
+* Open vim's for viewing and interacting in app